laurilehmijoki/learn-reactive-programming-with-bacon.js/combine.md

 Define a stream that emits the area defined by the two rulers.

-You can use the following streams:
+You can use the following streams to simulate the event streams from the rulers:

     ruler1Length = Bacon.sequentially(500, [12, 15, 17, 20])
     ruler2Length = Bacon.sequentially(500, [22, 28, 40, 55])